GeostatsGuy/ExcelNumericalDemos/README.md

 # ExcelNumericalDemos: Educational Data Science Excel Demonstrations Repository

-## Professor Michael Pyrcz, Professor, The University of Texas at Austin
+## Michael Pyrcz, Professor, The University of Texas at Austin

 A set of numerical demonstrations in Excel to assist with teaching / learning concepts in datascience, statistics and geostatistics.